CRASHSpace/COVID-19-3dprints/Face Mask/README.md

 **Print Ratio:** 2 Medium masks : 1 Large mask

-## Please also:
+## Did you print one?
-If you print these, they would like to know the following:
+They would also like to know the following:

 Name/Company (opt.)